-Annualized One Year Five Years Ten Years Since Inception Inception Date Harbor Convertibl e Securi ties Fun id Retirement Class Before Taxes 10.84% 8.55% 5.82% 5.90% 03-01-2016 Institutional Class Before Taxes 10.65% 8.42% 5.74% 5.84% 05-01-2011 After Taxes on Distributions 9.37% 6.15% 3.53% N/A After Taxes on Distributions and Sale of Fund Shares 6.36% 5.85% 3.62% N/A Administrative Class Before Taxes 10.03% 8.09% 5.42% 5.53% 05-01-2011 Investor Class Before Taxes 10.35% 8.06% 5.37% 5.46% 05-01-2011 Comparative Indic (reflects no deduc fees, ex penses or taxes) ICE BofA U.S. Convertible Bond Index^ 12.87% 11.93% 8.90% 9.01% Bloomberg U.S. Aggregate Bond Index^^ 5.53% 1.10% 1.81% 2.06%
+One Year Five Years Ten Years Since Inception Inception Date Harbor Convertibl e Securi ties Fun d Retirement Class[] Before Taxes 12.88% 7.51% 6.84% 6.39% 03-01-2016 Institutional Class Before Taxes 12.90% 7.44% 6.76% 6.34% 05-01-2011 After Taxes on Distributions 11.33% 5.18% 4.59% N/A After Taxes on Distributions and Sale of Fund Shares 7.68% 4.99% 4.42% N/A Administrative Class Before Taxes 12.54% 7.07% 6.44% 6.03% 05-01-2011 Investor Class Before Taxes 12.35% 7.03% 6.37% 5.95% 05-01-2011 Comparative Indices (reflects no deduction for fees, expenses or taxes) Bloomberg U.S. Aggregate Bond Index^ 1.25% -0.33% 1.35% 2.00% ICE BofA U.S. Convertible Ex Mandatory^^ 10.73% 9.91% 9.57% 9.61% ICE BofA U.S. Convertible Bond Index^^ 11.14% 9.66% 9.07% 9.17%

-- Retirement Class shares commenced operations on March 1, 2016.
+Retirement Class shares commenced operations on March 1, 2016.
 The performance attributed to the Retirement Class shares prior to that date is that of the Institutional Class shares.
 Performance prior to March 1, 2016 has not been adjusted to reflect the lower expenses of Retirement Class shares.
-During this period, Retirement Class shares would have had returns similar to, but potentially higher than, Institutional Class shares due to the fact that Retirement Class shares represent interests in the same portfolio as Institutional Class shares but are subject to lower expenses. - ^ Since Inception return based on the inception date of the Institutional Class shares.
-The Advisor considers this index to be representative of the Fund's principal investment strategies and therefore the appropriate benchmark index for the Fund for performance comparison purposes. - ^^Since Inception return based on the inception date of the Institutional Class shares.
-This index represents a broad measure of market performance and has been added to comply with new regulatory requirements.
+During this period, Retirement Class shares would have had returns similar to, but potentially higher than, Institutional Class shares due to the fact that Retirement Class shares represent interests in the same portfolio as Institutional Class shares but are subject to lower expenses.

+^ Since Inception return based on the inception date of the Institutional Class shares.
+This index represents a broad measure of market performance.

+^^Since Inception return based on the inception date of the Institutional Class shares.
+The Advisor considers this index to be representative of the Fund's principal investment strategies and therefore the appropriate benchmark index for the Fund for performance comparison purposes.
 After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 Actual after-tax returns will depend on a shareholder's individual tax situation and may differ from those shown.
 The after-tax returns shown are not relevant to tax-exempt shareholders or shareholders who hold their Fund shares through a tax-deferred arrangement, such as a 401(k) plan or individual retirement account.
 In some cases, average annual total return "After Taxes on Distributions and Sale of Fund Shares" may exceed the return "Before Taxes" and/or "After Taxes on Distributions" due to an assumed tax benefit for any losses on a sale of Fund shares at the end of the measurement period.
 After-tax returns are shown for Institutional Class shares only.
 After-tax returns for each of the Retirement, Administrative, and Investor Class of shares will vary.